|ANTRIM, BRENDA: "Surprise!"|

 |Well, either I'm totally blind or these people have overactive imaginations.
 I mean, yeah, when I think about it, I can see where they're coming from.
 I can see that Krycek guy being at total bastard but still caring about Mulder and all, but sometimes...well, a cigar is just a cigar.
 Not everything about human interactions is based in sex, otherwise no one would go to work, never mind wear pants.|

-wonderful story that deals with a first time between Jim and
+that deals with a first time between Jim and Blair and

 |BRIGHID: "Wine, Women And Schlong."|